CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description with excellent trigger term coverage and clear 'when to use' guidance.
-The main weakness is that the capability descriptions ('campaign strategy, ad creation, audience targeting, and optimization') are somewhat high-level and could be more specific about concrete actions.
+The main weakness is that the capability descriptions ('campaign strategy, ad creation, audience targeting, and optimization') are somewhat high-level and could be more specific about concrete actions the skill performs.
 The description effectively distinguishes itself from adjacent marketing skills through platform-specific and metric-specific terminology.

 Suggestions

-Replace the high-level capability list with more specific concrete actions, e.g., 'write ad copy and headlines, define audience segments, set bidding strategies, analyze campaign metrics, create A/B test variants, and recommend budget allocation.'
+Replace the high-level capability summary with more specific concrete actions, e.g., 'write ad copy and headlines, structure campaign hierarchies, define audience segments, set bidding strategies, and analyze performance metrics.'

 DimensionReasoningScore